salomonysmayel/Blockchain_Network/README.md

 ## Testnet Blockchain at ZBank

-This project consist on the creation of a blockchain network, with which at the end a transaction beteewn two accounts managed with MyCryto application is made.
+This project consist on the creation of a blockchain network, with which at the end a transaction between two accounts managed with MyCryto application is made.
 The following are the steps taken to achieve this process.

 ### Network Creation

 The following image shows the creation of the network

-The network created was named "zbanknet", then the genesis was configurated from scratch, with proof of work, The two addreses used are:
+The network created was named "zbanknet", then the genesis was configured from scratch, with proof of work, The two addresses used are:

 account1_homework: 0x01BFD4508CC26797Af84Ce05287a3DeC0671DEb8